Ruddickmg/vault-kms-provider/documentation/src/configuration/kubernetes.md

 ### Kubernetes

-[!WARNING]
+> [!NOTE]
-The following documentation is based on the  [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#use-the-new-encryption-configuration-file).
+> This documentation is based on the  [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#use-the-new-encryption-configuration-file).

 You can generate a configuration with the default values to connect to the kms provider with the following command
 ```shell